-More Post-9/11 women Veterans lived in poverty, used food stamps and had no income compared to their male colleagues.
-More Post-9/11 male Veterans used VA health care and had no health insurance coverage than women Veterans.
+A higher percentage Post-9/11 women Veterans lived in poverty, used food stamps and had no income compared to their male colleagues.
+A higher percentage Post-9/11 men Veterans had no health insurance coverage than women Veterans.

 Selected Characteristics of Post-9/11 Veterans